Award Winning

 Inaction

 Legislation had stalled.
-Outrage had become background noise.
-For years, the dominant response to school shootings was grief followed by gridlock, an endless cycle that left communities furious with nowhere to put it.
-Teachers were on the front lines of the epidemic but couldn't share partisan content without risking their jobs.
+Outrage was becoming the norm.
+For years, the dominant response to school shootings was grief followed by gridlock, an endless cycle that left communities furious with nowhere to put their energy.
+Teachers were on the front lines of the epidemic but couldn’t share partisan content without risking their jobs.
 Parents were scared but felt powerless.
 Gun owners who cared about safety had no clear path forward.
 Everyone was frustrated.
 Nobody had an outlet.

 A $10 gun lock gives a frustrated nation something real to do.